csci-1301/csci-1301.github.io/docs/exercises.md

     Your program should display exactly one message.

 #.
+Assume we previously initialized a `char` variable called `myChar`.
+Write a series of statements that will display if the character is…
+    #.
+Uppercase
+    #.
+Lowercase
+    #.
+A number
+    #. or none of those.

+    Your program should display exactly one message.
+    Bonus: Make your message also display the ASCII value of the character.

+#.
 What will be displayed on the screen by the following program?

     ```